aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Crop Image**

-This Javascript code shows you how to crop an existing image on a slide:
+This JavaScript code shows you how to crop an existing image on a slide:

 ```javascript
 var pres = new aspose.slides.Presentation();